ezrantn/ezrantn.github.io/content/post/2024-11-03-docker-cookbook.md

 - Gnome or KDE desktop environment
 - At least 4GB of RAM

-### Important Notes Before Installation
+#### Important Notes Before Installation

 - **Backup Your Data**: While the installation process is generally safe, it’s always good practice to backup important data before making significant system changes.
 - **Previous Docker Installations**: If you have an existing Docker Engine installation, you don’t need to remove it.
 Docker Desktop can coexist with the existing Docker Engine installation.
 - **Root Access**: You’ll need sudo privileges to install Docker Desktop.
 Ensure your user account has sudo access before proceeding.

-If you already aware of this, let’s go ahead and download it!
+If you're already aware of this, let’s go ahead and download it!

 1. Update System Package